brendt/stitcher.io/src/content/mails/static-analysis-04.md

 ./vendor/bin/psalm --init
 ```

 This command will initialize the `psalm.xml` config file, but will also scan your codebase, and determine what the best error level is to get started with.
 In Psalm, the lower the lever, the more strict it is.
-It goes from [level 1 to level 8](https://psalm.dev/docs/running_psalm/error_levels/), with 8 being the most lenient.
+It goes from [level 1 to level 8](https://psalm.dev/docs/running_psalm/error_levels/), with 1 being the strictest.

 Inspecting `psalm.xml` after initialization, you can see how the error level is stored in the XML.
 Feel free to change it if you want to try out other levels: